harryrgrove/FPLmodel_19-20/README.md

 # FPLmodel
+This project produces mathematically rigorous GW point predictions for Fantasy Premier League, based on expected statistics.
-If you want the direct player point figures then use the simulateGW file, which prints the precise point forecasts for each player expected to start in the FFScout predicted lineups.
+To obtain direct player point figures then use the simulateGW file, which prints the precise point forecasts for each player expected to start in the FFScout predicted lineups.